 Currency pairs with close economic ties tend to be the most highly correlated.
 EUR/USD and GBP/USD are frequently positively correlated because of the relationship between the Euro and the British pound.
 Both currencies share geographic proximity and prominence as two of the world’s most widely held reserve currencies.

-To read a forex pair correlation table, simply find the intersection of two pairs and determine their correlation over the given time period.
+To read a forex pair correlation table, simply find the intersection of two pairs and determine their correlation over the given period.
 Remember, the closer to +1 or -1, the higher the correlation.
 A handy correlation table is available on myFXbook here.

 The table below gives examples of the correlations between some of the most traded currencies in the world for the daily chart: